Roman Chester - DEVA

 Chester in the mid third century.
 Looking from the south west, over the fort, out towards the Cheshire Plain.
 At that time, the Irish Sea came up close to the fort and that area of sea in the bottom left of the image has silted up over hundreds of years and is now the Roodee, Chester's racecourse.

-Due to be published soon by Oxbow Books, The Roman Amphitheatre of Chester Volume 1: The Prehistoric and Roman Archaeology, by Tony Wilmott and Dan Garner, contains reconstructions and interpretation by Julian, as well as him being a contributory author within the volume.
+Published in January 2018 by Oxbow Books, The Roman Amphitheatre of Chester Volume 1: The Prehistoric and Roman Archaeology, by Tony Wilmott and Dan Garner, contains reconstructions and interpretation by Julian, as well as him being a contributory author within the volume.

 The area that is now the Roodee racecourse during Medieval times.
 The area has begun to silt up and a small cross, known as a Rood, gives the area it's name.
-Rood Eye meaning the island of the cross became corrupted to become Roodee.
+Rood Eye, meaning the island of the cross, became corrupted to become Roodee.

 Tudor.
 It's 1539 and the first documented horse race was held on the site in February.
 At that time there was a mini Ice Age, so we have depicted a flurry of horse riders galloping in the snow.
 It is known that the race started at the water tower and ended at the castle.
-The price for the winner was 3 silver bells.
+The prize for the winner was 3 silver bells.
 Previously there had been inter village football matches held there, but as they always seemed to end in a brawl, Mayor Gee (start of the term gee gee's perhaps?) came up with the idea of holding a horserace instead.
 We do not know who, or how many took part in the race.

 The Elliptical Building